JhuangLab/BioInstaller/README.md

 ## Introduction

+Accessing and management of various bioinformatics tool/script and database are essential for almost all bioinformatics analysis projects.

+There is an urgent need for the development of new all-in-one tools that allows users to search, download, install and share these bioinformatics tool/script and database.

+[Conda](https://conda.io/docs/) and [Spack](https://spack.io/) have done a lot of work and we can use them to conveniently install some bioinformatics software.
+But there are still many problems with these package managers, such as incompatible to some precompiled programs, little support for the database and other non-software files.

-[BioInstaller](https://github.com/JhuangLab/BioInstaller) is a comprehensive R package to manage bioinformatics software/script and database based on the R, Shiny web application and the GitHub forum.
-Hundreds of bioinformatics tool/script and database has been included in BioInstaller.
+[BioInstaller](https://github.com/JhuangLab/BioInstaller) is a comprehensive R package to integrate bioinformatics resources, such as software/script and database.
+It provides the R, Shiny web application, and the GitHub forum.
+Hundreds of bioinformatics tool/script and database have been included in BioInstaller.

 **Feature**: